MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/isnull-function.md

 ---
 # isnull()

-Evaluates an expression and returns a boolean result indicating whether the value is null.
+Evaluates an expression and returns a Boolean result indicating whether the value is null.

 > [!NOTE]
 > String values can't be null.
 Use [isempty](./isempty-function.md) to determine if a value of type `string` is empty or not.